-3.8.1 Bargaining team members must hold office in the union and must represent all members of the bargaining unit and not any particular constituency within the bargaining unit or the union.

-- 3.8.2 Bargaining team members are required to attend all bargaining sessions and failure to do so could result in removal from the team. - 3.8.3 Bargaining team members will be protected from loss of income and their expenses will be reimbursed according to the administrative guidelines that are amended from time to time and approved by the AEC. - 3.8.4 The bargaining team will communicate with members on the progress of negotiations at each stage of the negotiations process (e.g. prior to the initial exchange, at impasse, and ratification or award), or more often as appropriate, and will report back to the rest of the bargaining team any relevant issues raised by them. - 3.8.5 Bargaining team members who do not fulfill their responsibilities as a bargaining team member may be removed from the team.
+- 3.4.1 Bargaining team members must hold office in the union and must represent all members of the bargaining unit and not any particular constituency within the bargaining unit or the union. - 3.4.2 Bargaining team members are required to attend all bargaining sessions and failure to do so could result in removal from the team. - 3.4.3 Bargaining team members will be protected from loss of income and their expenses will be reimbursed according to the administrative guidelines that are amended from time to time and approved by the AEC. - 3.4.4 The bargaining team will communicate with members on the progress of negotiations at each stage of the negotiations process (e.g. prior to the initial exchange, at impasse, and ratification or award), or more often as appropriate, and will report back to the rest of the bargaining team any relevant issues raised by them. - 3.4.5 Bargaining team members who do not fulfill their responsibilities as a bargaining team member may be removed from the team.
 All removal requests are to be submitted to the AEC Officer(s) responsible for collective bargaining for the bargaining unit.
-The decision as to whether a bargaining team member is to be removed shall be made by the AEC.
+The decision as to whether a bargaining team member is to be removed shall be made by the AEC. - 3.4.6 The AEC in consultation with the CBC of the NBoD will determine the size of the bargaining team taking into account the size of the unit and its reflection of geographic, occupational and equity group diversity.